Generalized Crossover in Interacting Fermions within the Low-Energy Expansion

-In this regard, the diagonal effective interaction $U_{\rm eff}(\bm{p},\bm{p})=-g_{\bm{p}}^2/(\nu-2\mu)$ at $\bm{p}=k_{\rm F}$ becomes weaker, resulting in the decrease of $T_{\rm c}$ \cite{Pieter1,Andrenacci,Ramanan1}.
+In this regard, the diagonal effective interaction $U_{\rm eff}(\bm{p},\bm{p})=-g_{\bm{p}}^2/(\nu-2\mu)$ at $\bm{p}=k_{\rm F}$ becomes weaker, resulting in the decrease of $T_{\rm c}$ \cite{Pieter1,Andrenacci,Ramanan1,TajimaANM}.
 The pure neutron matter (PNM) corresponding to the dashed curve in Fig. \ref{fig3} is also located in this region, with $a=-18.5$ fm and $r_{\rm e}=2.8$ fm \cite{AV18}.
 PNM gradually approaches the unitarity limit ($1/a=0$) with increasing the neutron density $\rho_n=k_{\rm F}^3/(3\pi^2)$ and finally goes to the large-positive-effective-range region.

-In contrast, in the region where $a>0$ and $r_{\rm e}>0$, $r_{\rm e}$ induces the enlargement of the two-body binding energy $E_{\rm b}$ and $\mu$ approaches the half of $E_{\rm b}$ given by
+In contrast, in the region where $a>0$ and $r_{\rm e}>0$, $r_{\rm e}$ induces the enlargement of the two-body binding energy $E_{\rm b}$ and $\mu$ approaches the half of $-E_{\rm b}$ given by

 One can find that the real solution of $E_{\rm b}$ disappears if $r_{\rm e}$ excesses $a/2$ since $p_{\rm c}$ given by Eq. (\ref{eq9}) becomes complex.
 This result indicates that the effective range expansion breaks down to describe such a deep bound state within the two low-energy parameters.
 In such a situation, the Hamiltonian given by Eq. (\ref{eq1}) becomes non-Hermitian and we cannot obtain a thermodynamic equilibrium state in our homogeneous model.
-We also note that while such a singularity was overlooked in the previous mean-field study at $T=0$ \cite{Musolino}, interestingly a cluster formation has been predicted in a similar region where $r_{\rm e}>0.46a$ in trapped Fermi gases \cite{Yin}.
-Indeed, $\mu$ approaches the half of a critical binding energy $E_{\rm b,c}=-4/(ma^2)$ at this boundary $r_{\rm e}=a/2$ ($p_{\rm c}=r_{\rm e}^{-1}$) in the strong-coupling side.
-We note that although the spin-triplet neutron-proton interaction in dilute nuclear matter has a positive scattering length [$a_{\rm t}=5.42$ fm] and an effective range [$r_{\rm e,t}=1.76$ fm] \cite{AV18}, it does not satisfy $r_{\rm e,t}>a_{\rm t}/2=2.71$ fm and the deuteron (neutron-proton pair) binding energy $E_{\rm d}=-2.2$ MeV is consistent with Eq. (\ref{eq10}) \cite{Yamaguchi,Naidon}.
+We also note that while such a singularity was overlooked in the previous mean-field study at $T=0$~\cite{Musolino}, interestingly a cluster formation has been predicted in a similar region where $r_{\rm e}>0.46a$ in trapped Fermi gases~\cite{Yin}.
+Indeed, $\mu$ approaches the half of a critical binding energy $-E_{\rm b,c}/2=-2/(ma^2)$ at this boundary $r_{\rm e}=a/2$ ($p_{\rm c}=r_{\rm e}^{-1}$) in the strong-coupling side.